SamIAm2718/HouseDiscordBot/README.md

 # HouseDiscordBot

-To run the bot either use the command
+To run the bot either use the commands

 ```
 go run HouseDiscordBot.go -t <Bot Token>
+go run HouseDiscordBot.go -p <Path to Token>
 ```

 or build the project using Docker with the command